tc39/proposal-temporal/docs/README.md

 A `Temporal.Absolute` represents a fixed point in time, without regard to calendar or location.

 See [Temporal.Absolute Documentation](./absolute.md) for more detailed documentation.

+### **Temporal.Date**

+A `Temporal.Date` object represents a calendar date.
+This means there is no way to convert this to an absolute point in time, however combining with a `Temporal.Time` a `Temporal.DateTime` can be obtained which in turn can be pinned to the absolute timeline.

+This can also be converted to partial dates such as `Temporal.YearMonth` and `Temporal.MonthDay`.

+See [Temporal.Date Documentation](./date.md) for more detailed documentation.

+### **Temporal.Time**

+A `Temporal.Time` object represents a wall-clock time.
+Since there is no date component this can not be directly translated to an absolute point in time.
+However it can be converted to a `Temporal.Absolute` by combining with a `Temporal.Date` using a `Temporal.TimeZone`.

+See [Temporal.Time Documentation](./time.md) for more detailed documentation.

 ### **Temporal.DateTime**